Call for Abstract

 - Track 20-5Neuron dynamics

-It is increasingly recognised that pharmacological treatments for dementia should be used as a second-line approach and that non-pharmacological options should, in best practice, be pursued first.
-Non Pharmacological management include Standard therapies, Behavioural therapy, Reality orientation, Validation therapy etc. Reality orientation is one of the most widely used management strategies for dealing with people with dementia. t aims to help people with memory loss and disorientation by reminding them of facts about themselves and their environment.
-It can be used both with individuals and with groups.
-In either case, people with memory loss are oriented to their environment using a range of materials and activities.
-This involves consistent use of orientation devices such as signposts, notices and other memory aids.
+It is increasingly recognised that pharmacological treatments for dementia should be used as a second-line approach and that non-pharmacological options should, in best practice, pursued first.
+Non Pharmacological management include Standard therapies, Behavioural therapy, Reality orientation, Validation therapy etc. Reality orientation is one of the most widely used management strategies for dealing with people with dementia.
+It aims to help people with memory loss and disorientation by reminding them of facts about themselves and their environment.

 - Track 21-1Management of Pain Without Medications